-To determine the total number of blocks for RAPID tessellation, we multiply the problem size by the number of blocks needed for the RAPID program (Table 4) and divide by the number of automata generated by the tessellation optimization.
+To determine the total number of blocks for RAPID tessellation, we multiply the problem size by the number of blocks used by the RAPID program (Table 4) and divide by the number of automata generated in each tile.
 We use compiler output to determine the total number of blocks for the baseline and pre-compiled techniques.